stacks-network/sbtc/docker/testnet/README.md

 ## Requirements

-> **NOTE:** You will *need* to run a regtest node in order to run an sBTC signer.
+> **NOTE:** You will **need** to run a regtest node in order to run an sBTC signer.
-> This differs from what the stacks testnet signer needs.
+> This differs from what the stacks testnet signer needs because there's a port
+> that the regtest node needs to expose to the sbtc signer that isn't exposed on
+> the public Bitcoin regtest node hosted by Hiro, and isn't required by the stacks signer.

 sBTC signers require both a Bitcoin node and a Stacks node.
 You can find example configs at the links in the table below, but **you will need to customize the configurations based on your specific deployment.**